robocorp/example-web-store-work-items/README.md

 ## Control room setup

-To see how to set up Control Room and understand more about how work items are used, see the following article: (Using work items)(https://robocorp.com/docs/development-guide/control-room/data-pipeline).
+To see how to set up Control Room and understand more about how work items are used, see the following article: [Using work items](https://robocorp.com/docs/development-guide/control-room/data-pipeline).